laminlabs/lamindb/docs/guide/overview.md

 ```

+## What is LaminDB?

 LaminDB is a distributed data management system in which users collaborate on DB _instances_.

 This is analogous to how developers collaborate on code in repositories, but unlike git and dvc, LaminDB is queryable by entities.[^integrate]

 [^integrate]: Like git helps with integrating code across repositories, LaminDB helps with integrating data across instances.

+## What is a LaminDB instance?

-Each LaminDB instance is a [data lakehouse](https://www.databricks.com/glossary/data-lakehouse) that manages indexed object storage (local directories, S3, GCP) with a SQL query engine (SQLite, Postgres, and soon, BigQuery).
+Each LaminDB instance is

+- a [data lakehouse](https://www.databricks.com/glossary/data-lakehouse) that manages indexed object storage (local directories, S3, GCP)
+- a SQL query engine (SQLite, Postgres, and soon, BigQuery)

+## Features

 LaminDB comes with